technomancy/leiningen/README.md

 appropriate starting point from which you can work.
 See the [sample.project.clj](http://github.com/technomancy/leiningen/blob/master/sample.project.clj) file for a detailed listing of configuration options.

+You can also have user-level configuration that applies for all projects.
+The ~/.lein/init.clj file will be loaded every time Leiningen launches; any arbitrary code may go there.
+Place jars containing plugins in ~/.lein/plugins to have them available globally for the current user.

 ## FAQ